-I’m in Mexico and I’ve seen the caravan.
+I was in Mexico and I saw the caravan.

 I sang too.

 The caravan did not seem to be heading in a direction that threatened an invasion of my country and I admit to mixed feelings about that.
 This looked like a group of people that would make any country better.

 The bride and groom were younger than, and the street was older than my country.
 I felt happily in between.

 So, I sang too.

 I was told a bit later by a cab driver that 28 weddings were taking place in San Miguel that day.
 28 caravans not coming to invade the US.

 I also saw a caravan of uniformed schoolchildren with backpacks released from school for the day.
 They ran, they screamed, they giggled…some of them even danced.

 One Sunday I was part of a caravan of gringo baby-boomers bouncing through the countryside to an open-air venue that featured killer tacos and a réchauffé of US rock from the 60’s.
 It was a real good time, but frankly, it felt more like an invasion than the other caravans I’ve described.
 Still, there was no threat in the air or on the news…just Sam the Sham and the Pharaohs in Spanish.